 C. S. Lewis penned “I believe in Christianity as I believe that the Sun has risen – not only because I see it but because by it I see everything else.”
 We live our theology as we engage with Christian faith and life.

-My story is the premise behind the upcoming theological series, It is Written, and the perspective from which I teach.
-Although, the study of theology is not reserved for seminary students.
+My story is the perspective from which I teach, and with the premise that the study of theology is not reserved for seminary students.
 Theology is something every single human being should desire to know: “Theology is the study of God, God’s character, God’s actions in relation to the cosmos, and especially God’s relationship to humanity (the character and history of humankind) in its responsive relationship to God within the panorama of the world and history, space and time,” states Dr. Mark Bowald.
 But theology is not for the knowledge alone.
 Michael Horton puts it like this, “From what God does in history we are taught certain things about who he is and what it means to be created in his image, fallen, and redeemed, renewed, and glorified in union with Christ.
 As the father creates his church, in his Son and by his Spirit, we come to realize what this covenant community is and what it means to belong to it; what kind of future is promised to us in Christ, and how we are to live here and now in light of it all.
 The drama and the doctrine provoke us to praise and worship – doxology – and together these three coordinates give us a new way of living in the world as disciples.”

 The words of Greg Allison add yet another layer, “The emphasis of systematic theology is on what God wants us to believe and to know.
 The basic reason for studying systematic theology, then, is that it enables us to teach ourselves and others what the whole Bible says, thus fulfilling the second part of the Great Commission.”